 SHIPS IN SPRING

-Caladium (white) is a fancy large leafed white, caladium with pronounced dark green veining.
+Caladium ‘Pink’ is a fancy long-leafed pink, caladium with white and dark green edging.

 Caladiums are hardy only to Zone 10 (30°F), and the tubers can be dug and stored indoors in colder climates.